SavidDu/Images/ReadMe.md

-## Repo of all images used in portfolios and porjects.
+## Repo of all images used in portfolios and projects.

-Dunno why I'm making this since it's all private.